jackmarley254/what-happens-when/README.rst

 happens when you type google.com into your browser's address box and press enter?"

+In summary, when you type "https://www.google.com" in your browser, you trigger a sequence of events involving DNS resolution, TCP/IP communication, firewall traversal, secure HTTPS encryption, load balancing, web server processing, application server interaction, and database operations.
+This intricate process seamlessly delivers the desired content to your browser, allowing you to access Google's vast array of services with just a few keystrokes.

 Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
 No skipping out on anything.